coala/coala/README.rst

   `Emacs <https://github.com/coala/coala-emacs>`__.
 * Optimized performace with multi-threading to parallelize the routines - can complete a 26000 line python repository in less than 3 seconds.
-* File caching support - run only on changed files (experimental).
+* File caching support - run only on changed files.

 -----